ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 ## Virtual Private Cloud (VPC)
 Indicated on diagrams with a green box around the VCP.
 Every VCP will have a range of non-routable (private IPs) that you can pick from to use in the private network.
-When linking computers with a switch, a LAN will work with ranges of non-routeable IPs, which can be used by any local network, e.g. 192.168.1.1/255 address ranges used by most home routers.
+When linking computers with a switch, a LAN will work with ranges of non-routable IPs, which can be used by any local network, e.g. 192.168.1.1/255 address ranges used by most home routers.

 Search VPC in services search bar at the top of the page.
 On left-hand side, select 'Your VPCs'.